OwenDa/portfolio-3/README.md

     # If the value of the integer qty is less than 5, raise an error informing the user that 5 or more values will be required.
         raise ValueError(f"{error_dict['subject_qty']}")`

-This codeblock is an extract from a function which returns False if any of the errors above are raised.
+This code block is an extract from a function that returns False if any of the errors above are raised.
 That function is called within a loop.
 If the function returns False, the user is returned to the relevant input to re-enter their data.
 If the function returns True, the user may proceed to the next stage of the program.

 ## Deployment